akf0676/packet-react/Chapter_05/README.md

 * Refs

 ## Bookstore Enhancements
+Will look to seperate code, and break up and have inclusions :- learnings are all taking from the packet react download.
 Looking to enhace the previous bookstore app in Chapter 04.

 * Add a timeout to the cart
 * Show the timer to user
 * Complete order within 15 minutes